MatthewWid/Whirl/README.md

 - **Dynamic custom event system** that allows for the creation and broadcasting of events across game objects.
 - **Child-parent tree architecture** of game objects that allows you to easily organise your game world into a managable hierarchy of objects.
 - **State-like world system** that makes it easy to load, unload and switch your scene or level instantly.
-- **Modularised viewport manager** that enables you to create multiple game viewports and screens _without_ the need for multiple canvas elements, stacked HTML elements or game instances.
+- **Modularised viewport manager** that enables you to create multiple game viewports and screens _without_ the need for multiple canvas elements, stacked HTML elements or duplicate game instances.
-- **Standardised object importation methods** that make it easy to create your own custom plugins and special game objects that can be imported and used in your games - your objects are modular and reusable.
+- **Flexibility-first approach** that makes it easy to create your own custom plugins and game objects that can be exported and reused - objects are flexible, modular and easy to work with.

 # Examples

 Example usage of the various features of **Whirl** are included in the `/examples/` directory.

-These examples are fully commented so you can easily understand what is going on and how it's working.
 Feel free to change and play around with the examples yourself!

 Simply clone the repository, build the source ([See the "Build" section](#build)) and open up `/index.html` in any one of the examples to start tinkering.

 # Build

-**Whirl** takes advantage of [webpack](https://webpack.js.org/) to compile its source code down into a single, usable Javascript file.
+**Whirl** takes advantage of [webpack](https://webpack.js.org/) to compile its source code down into a single, universally compatible JavaScript file.

-1. Clone the repository - `git clone <...
-Whirl.git>`.
+1. Clone the repository - `git clone <repository url>`.
-2. Navigate into the root directory - `cd Whirl`.
-3. Install the dependencies - `npm install` or `yarn`.
+2. Install build dependencies - `npm install` or `yarn`.
-4. Build the source - `npm run prod` or `yarn prod`.
+3. Build from source - `npm run prod` or `yarn prod`.

-Once completed, you can find the built file in `/build/whirl.js` and simply include it with a script tag:
+Once completed, you can find the built file in `/build/whirl.js`.
+Simply include it with a script tag,

     <script src="whirl.js"></script>

-Or import as a module:
+or import as a module,

-    const Whirl = require("whirl");
+    const Whirl = require("./whirl");

-From there you are free to use the plethora of features offered by **Whirl**.
+From there you are free to get started and explore the powerful features of the **Whirl game engine**.
 Happy coding!